Capital market: Secondary market trading

 A variety of different players are active in the secondary markets.
 Individual investors account for a small proportion of trading, though their share has slightly increased; in the 20th century it was mostly only a few wealthy individuals who could afford an account with a broker, but accounts are now much cheaper and accessible over the internet.
 There are now numerous small traders who can buy and sell on the secondary markets using platforms provided by brokers which are accessible via web browsers.
 When such an individual trades on the capital markets, it will often involve a two-stage transaction.
 First they place an order with their broker, then the broker executes the trade.
 If the trade can be done on an exchange, the process will often be fully automated.
 If a dealer needs to manually intervene, this will often mean a larger fee.
 Traders in investment banks will often make deals on their bank's behalf, as well as executing trades for their clients.
 Investment banks will often have a division (or department) called "capital markets": staff in this division try to keep aware of the various opportunities in both the primary and secondary markets, and will advise major clients accordingly.
 Pension and sovereign wealth funds tend to have the largest holdings, though they tend to buy only the highest grade (safest) types of bonds and shares, and some of them do not trade all that frequently.
 According to a 2012 Financial Times article, hedge funds are increasingly making most of the short-term trades in large sections of the capital market (like the UK and US stock exchanges), which is making it harder for them to maintain their historically high returns, as they are increasingly finding themselves trading with each other rather than with less sophisticated investors.

 There are several ways to invest in the secondary market without directly buying shares or bonds.
 A common method is to invest in mutual funds or exchange-traded funds.
 It is also possible to buy and sell derivatives that are based on the secondary market; one of the most common type of these is contracts for difference – these can provide rapid profits, but can also cause buyers to lose more money than they originally invested.

 Size

 All figures given are in billions of US$ and are sourced to the IMF.
 There is no universally recognized standard for measuring all of these figures, so other estimates may vary.
-A GDP column is included as a comparison.
+A GDP column is included for comparison.

 Forecasting and analyses

-A great deal of work goes into analysing capital markets and predicting their future movements.
-This includes academic study; work from within the financial industry for the purposes of making money and reducing risk; and work by governments and multilateral institutions for the purposes of regulation and understanding the impact of capital markets on the wider economy.
-Methods range from the gut instincts of experienced traders, to various forms of stochastic calculus and algorithms such as Stratonovich-Kalman-Bucy filtering algorithm.
+A great deal of work goes into analyzing capital markets and predicting their future movements.
+This includes academic study, work within the financial industry for the purposes of making money and risk management, and work done by governments and multilateral institutions for the purposes of regulation and understanding the impact of capital markets on the wider economy.
+Methods range from the gut instincts of experienced traders, to various forms of stochastic calculus and algorithms such as the Stratonovich-Kalman-Bucy filtering algorithm.